NASADatanauts/PaleBlueDot/story/story.md

  Browsers save your page visits in a list called history.
 If you check this list, you will see that it only shows the _title_ of each page you visited.

- In order to have meaningful history items for Pale Blue Dot the page's title is always edited according to the date/longitude selected.
+ In order to have meaningful history items for Pale Blue Dot the page's title is always edited according to the date/longitude selected (similarly how the URL is also edited).
 This way, instead of seeing ~ Pale Blue Dot ~, ~ Pale Blue Dot ~, ~ Pale Blue Dot ~ you see meaningful results.

  ![history](history.png "History of page")

 #### 1.6.
 Preserving selected longitude

  Scrolling up and down between days preserves the longitude setting.
 This means that if you are viewing the European continent and then navigate to previous days, the application will always select the images closest to the European continent in previous days also.

  But what if there are no close matches?
 For example on the day of the August 21st 2017 solar eclipse, multiple images were taken of the American continent to capture the event but none of Europe.
 If you are viewing an image of Europe from 22nd August and scroll to 21st of August the application will "jump" to the American continent.
 This is inevitable.
 However, if you continue going back one more day in August you will see Europe again.

+ This allows a nice way for example to scroll through a year and see how Europe changes during the seasons.
+Even if there are occasional jumps east and west.
+If this feature was not implemented the view point of Earth would seemingly jump around randomly and not return to the user's original longitude request.

- This is achieved by making sure that the longitude part of the URL is _not_ updated in case of date changes.
+ To achieve this experience the longitude part of the URL is _not_ updated in case of date changes.
 The longitude number seen in the path is only a "goal" longitude.
-Meaning that the image shown by the app is always the closest image to that longitude but not necessarily the exact match.
+Meaning that the image shown by the app is _the closest_ image to that longitude but not necessarily the exact match.

  Longitudes are only updated by the app in case the user _rotates_ the earth left or right with click and drag or finger swipe.
 After this event the longitude is updated in the path and becomes the new "goal" longitude.

 #### 1.7.
-CSS media query
+CSS media query - try it on mobile

  Mobile screens are naturally smaller and required a slightly different UI arrangement to fit everything on screen.
 CSS media queries were used to change the layout for any screen below 670px.

+ Screenshot of the UI design on mobile device:

  ![mobile-ui-screenshot](mobile-ui-screenshot.png "Scrolling in time")